 - Pedro Arrupe, Jesuit Superior General, 1980

-All students are required to take four years of Religious Studies at Canisius High School.
-One of the primary aims of the department is to guide students to grow in knowledge and faith.
+All Canisius students are required to take four years of Religious Studies.
+One of the primary aims of the department is to guide students to grow in knowledge, understanding and faith.